jsmoriss/jsm-force-ssl/readme.txt

 Tested Up To: 5.0
 Stable Tag: 2.0.0

-Simple, fast and effective &mdash; no setup required.
+Simple, fast and effective - no setup required.
 Force HTTP URLs to HTTPS using WordPress filters for speed and reliability.

 == Description ==

 **A simple, fast and effective way to make sure that all HTTP URLs get rewritten / redirected to HTTPS** &mdash; including the WordPress post object content, upload folder, and plugin url paths.
 Simply activate the plugin and you're done. ;-)

 **This plugin is significantly different than most other plugins of its type (in a good way)** &mdash; other plugins generally create an output filter using [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search / replace URLs within the webpage document.
-Using an output filter is much slower (and error prone) than hooking WordPress filters and using permanent (301) redirects ([which is considered best practive when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).
+Using an output filter is much slower (and error prone) than hooking WordPress filters and using permanent (301) redirects ([which is considered best SEO practive when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

 The plugin defines the following constants (if not already defined), then makes sure that all HTTP requests are rewritten / redirected to their HTTPS equivalent: